pariminaresh/chef-web-docs/chef_master/source/deprecations_exit_code.rst

 .. end_tag

-This deprecation was added in Chef 12.11, and will be removed permanently in Chef 13.
+This deprecation was added in Chef 12.11.
+In Chef 13, only the extended set of exit codes will be supported.
 For further information on the list of defined error codes, please see `RFC 62, which defines them <https://github.com/chef/chef-rfc/blob/master/rfc062-exit-status.md>`__.

 Mitigation